Milos Bucket List: Amazing Places to Visit in Milos, Greece

 Kleftiko is basically an area with undulating white cliffs and bluffs.
 There are numerous caves at the bottom of the caves, one of which has a cave through which visitors can walk and admire its layered rock ceiling.

 Exploring the beaches on Milos Island is one of the best things to do in Greece.
 The island may seem small, but it has whopping 75 beaches that can be reached either by water or land.

-With that in mind, you don’t have to visit all the beaches on the island, just the ones that appeal to you, such as the Sarakiniko Beach on the north coast of the island, Firiplaka Beach, and Tsigrado Beach.
+With that in mind, you don’t have to visit all the beaches on the island, just the ones that appeal to you, such as Sarakiniko Beach on the north coast, Firiplaka Beach, and Tsigrado Beach.

 Explore shipwrecks in Sea Triangle

-The sea triangle consists of three small islands of Polyegos, Kimolos, and Minos, just off Milos’ shore.
+The sea triangle consists of Polyegos, Kimolos, and Minos, just off Milos’ shore.